Workhorse shares skid as electric truck maker cuts production target

 Workhorse lowered its 2021 production forecast to 1,000 units, from the 1,800 vehicles it expected earlier.
 It reported quarterly revenue of $521,000, missing analysts’ estimates of $2.6 million by a wide margin, according to Refinitiv IBES.

-Adding to the grim results, the company said it took a loss of $136.6 million primarily due to the reduction in the fair value of its investment in electric pickup truck company Lordstown Motor Corp (RIDE.O).
+Adding to the grim results, the company said it took a loss of $136.6 million primarily due to the reduction in the fair value of its investment in electric pickup truck company Lordstown Motor Corp.

 Shares of the Workhorse, which fell as much as 11.3%, had risen about 6% in premarket trading after it announced that it had entered a strategic partnership to make a delivery vehicle with commercial vehicle body solutions provider EAVX, a unit of J.B.
 Poindexter & Co.

-With the deal, the electric truck maker will enter the EV delivery vehicle market, joining a parade of startups such as Arrival, Rivian and Canoo as well as established players including Ford, General Motors and Daimler AG (DAIGn.DE).
+With the deal, the electric truck maker will enter the EV delivery vehicle market, joining a parade of startups such as Arrival, Rivian and Canoo as well as established players including Ford, General Motors and Daimler AG.

 “Overall, while the production performance and outlook were disappointing, bright spots like the Poindexter deal could provide an offset,” said Michael Shlisky, an analyst at Colliers Securities.